A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 Second, it can be important to rule out a luteal phase defect.
 The luteal phase takes place after ovulation and is the time of your menstrual cycle when the lining of your uterus becomes thicker and prepares to implant a fertilized egg (source).

 Because progesterone levels are often low when breastfeeding, the luteal phase can be shortened.
 This means there is often not enough time for the fertilized egg to safely implant itself in your womb before menstruation occurs.
-Many women take a natural herb supplement called Vitex to lengthen their luteal phase.

 Finally, relax and give yourself some time!
 Stress has been found to disrupt fertility (source).
 Unless you are facing other medical issues, your menstrual cycle will return to normal with time.